Azure/sql-action/README.md

 ### Authentication and Connection String

 The v1.x version of sql-action supports SQL authentication only in the connection string.
-Starting in v2, AAD Password, AAD Service Principal, and AAD Default authentications are also supported.
+Starting in v2, AAD Password, AAD Service Principal, and AAD Default authentications are also supported.  **Read more about implementing sql-action with different authentication methods in the [connection](CONNECTION.md) guide.**

-The basic format of a connection string includes a series of keyword/value pairs separated by semicolons.
-The equal sign (=) connects each keyword and its value.
-(Ex: Key1=Val1;Key2=Val2)  An example connection string template is: `Server=<servername>; User ID=<user_id>; Password=<password>; Initial Catalog=<database>`.

-The following rules are to be followed while passing special characters in values:
-1. To include values that contain a semicolon, single-quote character, or double-quote character, the value must be enclosed in double quotation marks.
-2. If the value contains both a semicolon and a double-quote character, the value can be enclosed in single quotation marks.
-3. The single quotation mark is also useful if the value starts with a double-quote character.
-Conversely, the double quotation mark can be used if the value starts with a single quotation mark.
-4. If the value contains both single-quote and double-quote characters, the quotation mark character used to enclose the value must be doubled every time it occurs within the value.

-For more information about connection strings, see https://aka.ms/sqlconnectionstring

 ### Arguments